bazz1tv/github-tutorial/README.md

 `git remote add upstream git://github.com/bazzinotti/github-tutorial.git`

+`git fetch upstream` -- this gets the remote branch info at least

 _Note_: Get repo URL from the upstream project page (not your fork).

 ### Have Your Local Master Branch Track upstream/master